iree-org/iree/mkdocs/docs/index.md

 ## Roadmap

-IREE is in the early stages of development and not yet ready for broad adoption.
+IREE is in the early stages of development and is not yet ready for broad adoption.
 Check out the
 [long-term design roadmap](https://github.com/google/iree/blob/main/docs/design_roadmap.md)
 to get a sense of where we're headed.